-I share ideas and tools to help teachers simplify their planning and create engaging literacy lessons.
+I share ideas and tools to help K-2 teachers simplify their planning and create engaging literacy lessons.

-I first began creating literacy materials when I was teaching Kindergarten.
+I first began developing literacy materials when I was teaching Kindergarten.
 The reading and writing curriculum provided by my school didn’t fit my students’ needs, and they weren’t easy to use.
 I found myself scrambling to write lessons at the last minute.
 I was spending too much time planning lessons and making materials to go along with them.
 I wanted to devote my time and energy to what really counts – learning about my students’ needs and differentiating my instruction.

 So I began creating my own reading and writing lessons to better fit my students’ needs.
 I created plans, materials to go along with them, and then made changes as I used the lessons with my kids.
-When I moved up to first and second grade, I continued to create materials to engage and challenge my students.
+I also began my blog to share ideas with other teachers.